 If you’re interested in the general idea of a laminate floor, particularly because of its green credentials, then other excellent green alternatives to consider are bamboo, eucalyptus and cork floors.

 These floors are created using similar fusing technologies as those used to create laminates, and often use similar “click-lock” floating floor installation processes.

 Also of interest is the manufacturers WE Cork who alongside their 100% cork range, also create laminates that incorporate a high-density cork layer rather than the usual HDF layer to create a softer, more comfortable feel.

-For more info on cork and bamboo flooring click here.
+For more info on cork flooring click here.

 Jamie Sandford is the Owner and Chief Editor of Home Flooring Pros (find out more).
 After 12 years’ experience in screen and stage set construction, followed by a further 15 years working in the home renovation/remodeling business, he now writes and curates online home improvement advice.

 “Buying and installing home flooring should be a fairly straightforward process, but often it isn’t.
 After more than 15 years experience in home flooring and remodeling, I started Home Flooring Pros in 2013 to help homeowners navigate the often-over complicated process of choosing, buying and installing a home floor.
 The aim is to save you time and money by helping you to make better floor buying decisions.”